lkuper/lvar-examples/README.md

     race to write different values to an `IVar`, raising a `multiple put` error.

-  * `ivar-multiple-write.hs`: An example of the limitations of `IVar`s.
+  * `repeated-write-ivar.hs`: An example of the limitations of `IVar`s.
 Two threads race to write the same value to an `IVar`, raising a `multiple put` error.

-  * `lvar-multiple-write.hs`: Two threads race to write the same value to an `LVar`, resulting in a program that deterministically prints that one value.
+  * `repeated-write-lvar.hs`: Two threads race to write the same value to an `LVar`, resulting in a program that deterministically prints that one value.

+   * `repeated-write-lvar-wrong.hs`: Two threads race to write _conflicting_ values to an `LVar`, resulting in a program that deterministically raises an error.

-If you want to be able to build `lvar-multiple-write.hs`, you will need the `lvish` package, which you can get from [here](https://github.com/iu-parfunc/lvars/tree/master/haskell/lvish) and `cabal install`:
+If you want to be able to build the latter two programs, you will need the `lvish` package, which you can get from [here](https://github.com/iu-parfunc/lvars/tree/master/haskell/lvish) and `cabal install`: